 Lihong Wang earned his Ph.D. degree at Rice University, Houston, Texas under the tutelage of Robert Curl, Richard Smalley, and Frank Tittel and currently holds the Gene K. Beare Distinguished Professorship of Biomedical Engineering at Washington University in St. Louis.

 His book entitled “Biomedical Optics: Principles and Imaging,” one of the first textbooks in the field, won the Joseph W. Goodman Book Writing Award.
 He also coauthored a book on polarization and edited the first book on photoacoustic tomography.
-Professor Wang has published more than 415 peer-reviewed journal articles with an h-index of 90 (Google Scholar) and delivered over 400 keynote, plenary, or invited talks.
+Professor Wang has published more than 420 peer-reviewed articles in journals including Nature (Cover story), Science, PNAS, and PRL with an h-index of 93 (Google Scholar) and delivered over 400 keynote, plenary, or invited talks.

 He has received 37 research grants as the principal investigator with a cumulative budget of $47M.
 Professor Wang is a Fellow of the AIMBE, OSA, IEEE, and SPIE.
 He is the Editor-in-Chief of the Journal of Biomedical Optics.
-He chairs the annual conference on Photons plus Ultrasound, and chaired the 2010 Gordon Conference on Lasers in Medicine and Biology and the 2010 OSA Topical Meeting on Biomedical Optics.
-He served as a chartered member on an NIH Study Section.
-Wang is the founding chairs of the scientific advisory boards for two companies commercializing his inventions.
-He received NIH’s FIRST, NSF’s CAREER, and NIH Director’s Pioneer awards.
-He was awarded the OSA C.E.K.
-Mees Medal, IEEE Technical Achievement Award, and IEEE Biomedical Engineering Award for “seminal contributions to photoacoustic tomography and Monte Carlo modeling of photon transport in biological tissues and for leadership in the international biophotonics community.”
+He chairs the annual conference on Photons plus Ultrasound.
+He received NIH’s FIRST, NSF’s CAREER, NIH Director’s Pioneer, and NIH Director’s Transformative Research awards.
+He also received the OSA C.E.K.
+Mees Medal, IEEE Technical Achievement Award, IEEE Biomedical Engineering Award, and SPIE Britton Chance Biomedical Optics Award for “seminal contributions to photoacoustic tomography and Monte Carlo modeling of photon transport in biological tissues.”
+An honorary doctorate was conferred on him by Lund University, Sweden.

 For the most updated biography, please go here.